QuestingQueerly/nonmonogamy-project/Process/Journal.md

 <p align="center">Based on this, competition is: a game/process where oppositional forces influence play by making decisions in an effort to produce mutually exclusive outcomes, often to receive a reward.</p>

-So, one of factors distinguishing a struggle from a competition is the role of decision-making.
+So, one thing distinguishing a struggle from a competition is the role of decision-making.
 1. Decisions can be made by other players OR by a non-human entity that makes choices (i.e., AI)
 2. Player(s) vs Society/Nature/Technology/Supernatural are examples of struggle because these are forces that can be represented by rules, but can't make active decisions during the game that modulate play in service or this goal or that goal
 3. Competing against these forces (as opposed to struggling against them) requires giving them a decision-making representative

 Making a multiplayer game is a simple way to give forces like Society/Nature/Technology/Supernatural a competitive presence in the game via a decision-making representative.
-In a multi-player game, the rules can assign a player or group of players make these choices.
+In a multi-player game, the rules can assign a player or group of players to make these choices.

 A note on single-player competitions: Are they even possible?
-The player can't compete against themselves because there can be no mutually exclusive outcome: The player wins, or the player wins.
+The player can't compete against themselves because there can be no mutually exclusive outcome: the player wins, or the player wins.
 What could a single-player game featuring competition look like?

 1) Competition could be a feature of the game's story rather than its rules (e.g., a role-playing game about a basketball game, about romantic competition/courtship).
 This option feels uninteresting.